amzn/basis-point-sets/README.md

 ![Teaser Image](bps.gif)

-Obtained vectors can be used  as inputs to arbitrary machine learning methods, in particular they can be used as input to off-the-shelf neural networks.
+These _k_ basis points are kept fixed for all the point clouds in the dataset, providing a fixed representation of every point cloud as a vector.
+This representation can be used  as input to arbitrary machine learning methods, in particular it can be used as input to off-the-shelf neural networks.

  Check our [ICCV 2019 paper](https://arxiv.org/abs/1908.09186) for more